Music

 INSTRUMENTAL TUITION

-We offer individual and group tuition for most instruments and voice.
-Lessons currently cost £65 per term for a 25 minute lesson (20 minutes for guitar), plus hire charges should students require a school instrument.
-(Students in receipt of free school meals and other qualifying students may be entitled to free instrumental lessons as well)
+We offer individual and group tuition for guitar,, singing, viola, violin, piano and drums.
+Lesson costs are subsidised by the school and cost £75 per term for a 20 minute lesson, payable on the MCAS app.
+(Students in receipt of free school meals and other qualifying students may be entitled to free instrumental lessons as well).